allanim/help.gitbook.com/books/can-i-use-custom-domain.md

 3. To **redirect** the naked domain (`yourdomain.com`) to `www.yourdomain.com`, you'll need to enable *"domain forwarding"*.
 This is often found under `Forwarding`, `URL Forwarding` or `URL Redirect`.

 That's all !
-It might take a few hours for the DNS to propagate.
+It might take a few hours for the new DNS settings to propagate.